Access MyVeritext Client Portal

 Court reporters are typically hired for legal proceedings, including depositions, arbitrations, trials, hearings and shareholder meetings.
 Captioners are typically hired for purposes of providing closed-captioning for the deaf or hard-of-hearing.
 Additionally, court reporters and captioners have the opportunity to work in interesting and exciting venues such as court rooms, schools, sports stadiums, televisions studios, high-profile events, and more!

 Students interested in a career in court reporting should consider enrolling in an “Intro to Steno” course through either Project Steno or the NCRA’s “A to Z™” program prior to applying to a court reporting program.
-“Intro to Steno” courses are FREE to applicants, take 6 – 8 weeks to complete, and give you a hands-on introduction to the profession to see if applying to court reporting school is right for you.
+“Intro to Steno” courses are FREE to all applicants, take 6 – 8 weeks to complete, and give you a hands-on introduction to the profession to see if this career is right for you.

-Additionally, Project Steno and the NCRA offer scholarships and grants to students who complete an “Intro to Steno” course AND attended a school approved by their program.
-Schools that are Project Steno and/or NCRA-approved are identified on the Court Reporting School page.
+Additionally, Project Steno and the NCRA offer scholarships and grants to students who complete an “Intro to Steno” course AND attend a school approved by their program.
+Schools that are Project Steno and/or NCRA-approved are identified on the Court Reporting School page and include programs throughout the US and Canada.

 Intro to Steno Program